Splitting aspects of holomorphic distributions with locally free tangent sheaf: Distributions with locally free tangent sheaf

 \section{Distributions with locally free tangent sheaf}

-In this section we present some results related to distributions with locally free tangent sheaf.
-We believe they are well known, but we are not aware of any reference for them, at least as they are stated.
+In this section, we present some results related to distributions with locally free tangent sheaf.
+We believe that Proposition~\ref{P:known_fact_2} is known, but we are not aware of any reference for it, at least in the form it is stated.
+We will use the following result a few times in the sequel.